DevvObiero/BPO/README.md

 Run on local server (e.g. XAMPP or Live Server)

 🙌 Acknowledgements
-Special thanks to New Frontier BPO for the opportunity and the hackathon organizer too
+Special thanks to New Frontier BPO for the opportunity and the hackathon organizer too(they ended up being scammers and igored us)